Frequently Asked Questions - Technical Support

 Q. At what temperature should I adjust my incubator?

 A. Set your incubator at 35 degrees C., instead of 37 degrees C., for the cultivation of most bacteria.
 An incubator set at 37 degrees C. may, at times, reach higher temperatures that can inhibit some types of bacteria.
 Methicillin-resistant S. aureus (MRSA) is inhibited by temperatures greater than 35 degrees C. It is recommended that the CO2 incubator for mycobacteria be set at 37 degrees C. (ref: Isenberg, H.D.
 Clinical Microbiology Procedures Handbook, Vol. I, II & III.
 American Society for Microbiology, Washington, D.C.).
-If your incubator does not have a humidifier, place a beaker of water inside; add some detergent to prevent bacterial growth.
+If your incubator does not have a humidifier, place a beaker of water inside; add some detergent to the water to prevent bacterial growth.

 Q. How should I clean my incubator?